Skip to Content

 Life insurance and funeral plans both pay out a lump sum when you die.
 The difference is about how the payout can be used.
 If you have life insurance, your loved ones can use the money on anything they want (including a funeral).
 With a funeral plan, the payout must be spent on a burial or cremation.
 In either case, having cover lessens the financial burden.

 Life insurance normally pays out more than funeral cover so your premiums may be higher.
 They are also regulated by the Financial Conduct Authority (FCA) giving you extra protection.
-A funeral plan is often bought directly from undertakers.
+A Funeral plan is often bought directly from undertakers.
 This type of cover isn’t FCA regulated.
 This means if there’s a dispute, it might be harder to get it resolved.

 Is life insurance better than a funeral plan?

 If you have significant debts, financially dependent family members or a mortgage, then life insurance is likely to be the preferable option for you.
-Life insurance payouts are larger and can be used to cover more.
+Life insurance payouts tend to be larger and can be used to cover more.
 This means the beneficiary can spend the money as they see fit.
 If they’re financially stable, they could use the money to pay for a larger funeral.
 But if they need the money for other things, then they have options.

 But, if you’ve paid off your mortgage and have no financial dependants, funeral plan might be the better option.
 If the only expense your family will incur after your death is the cost of the funeral, then this type of policy may be the way to go.
 It means your loved ones don’t have to worry about paying for the interment or cremation.